-On pages 140-41 of the Studies, A. Lunacharsky quotes the argument given by Engels in Anti-Dühring on this question and fully endorses the "remarkably precise and apt" statement of the problem made by Engels in that "wonderful page" of the work mentioned.\ the whole crowd of other Machian would-be Marxists, "noticed" the epistemological significance of Engels' discussion of freedom and necessity.
-They read it and they copied it, but they did not make head or tail of it.
+On pages 140-41 of the Studies, A. Lunacharsky quotes the argument given by Engels in Anti-Dühring on this question and fully endorses the "remarkably precise and apt" statement of the problem made by Engels in that "wonderful page" \ of the work mentioned.

 There is, indeed, much that is wonderful here.
-And even more "wonderful" is the fact that neither Lunacharsky, nor
+And even more "wonderful" is the fact that neither Lunacharsky, nor the whole crowd of other Machist would-be Marxists, "noticed" the epistemological significance of Engels' discussion of freedom and necessity.
+They read it and they copied it, but they could not make head or tail of it.

 Engels says: "Hegel was the first to state correctly the relation between freedom and necessity.
 To him, freedom is the appreciation of necessity.
-'Necessity is blind only in so far as it is not understood.'
-Freedom does not consist in the dream of independence from natural laws, but in the knowledge of these laws, and in the possibility this gives of systematically making them work towards definite ends.
-This holds good in relation both to the laws of external nature and to those which govern the bodily and mental existence of men themselves - two classes of laws which we can separate from each other at most only in thought but not in reality.
+'Necessity is blind only insofar as it is not understood.'
+Freedom does not consist in an imaginary independence from natural laws, but in the knowledge of these laws, and in the possibility this gives of systematically making them work towards definite ends.
+This holds good in relation both to the laws of external nature and to those which govern the bodily and mental existence of men themselves-two classes of laws which we can separate from each other at most only in thought but not in reality.
 Freedom of the will therefore means nothing but the capacity to make decisions with knowledge of the subject.
-Therefore the freer a man's judgment is in relation to a definite question, the greater is the necessity with which the content of this judgment will be determined. . . .
+Therefore the freer a man's judgement is in relation to a definite question, the greater is the necessity with which the content of this judgement will be determined....
 Freedom therefore consists in the control over ourselves and over external nature, a control founded on knowledge of natural necessity (Naturnotwendigkeiten)."
-(5th Germ. ed., pp. 112-13.)83
+(5th German edition, pp. 112-13.)
+58 argument is based.